 A Practical Guide for Preppers, Homesteaders, and Off-Grid Planners

-This guide breaks down exactly how to build a reliable communication plan before disaster strikes — whether you’re a prepper, a rural homesteader, or just want to be ready for the unexpected.
+This guide from our team at Ready Radio breaks down exactly how to build a reliable communication plan before disaster strikes — whether you’re a prepper that's waiting for the end of the world or fall of civilization, a rural homesteader, or just want to be ready for the unexpected.

 Why Communication Fails During Disasters